tracking-exposed/youtube.tracking.exposed/content/privacy.md

 The privacy model is an explicit opt-in for people joining the research group.
 In case dummy profiles play a role, the researcher likely owns these profiles and has full control of the data collected with them.

-### Open data for a wider access
+# Open data for a wider access

 Tracking Exposed might run an analysis on the dataset as long as the logic to look into the database is:

 * it SHOULD be a [MapReduce](https://en.wikipedia.org/wiki/MapReduce): a transformation that filters and aggregates the analyzed records and produces a summarized version of the original input.
 * The generated dataset MUST not contain the watchers' names
 * The generation of the dataset SHOULD NOT use the watchers' ID as part of the aggregation logic.

-#### How to guarantee protection in Open Data
+### How to guarantee protection in Open Data

 Our privacy model wants to anonymize, aggregate data in a way which you can't recognize any contributor.
 Again, we should investigate phenomena without exposing any individual.

-This method has a problem: the three points above are not enough for producing 100% safe and useful data for the public.
-This approach is a general indication, but our procedure to accept a process like this includes three phases:
+This method has a problem: the three declaration above aren't enough at producing 100% safe and useful data for the public.
+Said approach it is a general indication, our procedure to accept a process like:

-1. A third party proposes a research question and a logic in pseudo-code
+1. A third party proposes a research question and a logic in pseudo-code.
 2. We implement the functionality and don't release it to the public, we only produce a small sample of data.
 3. We help the third party in writing their privacy assessment.
-4. The proposal (1), our experimental result (2) and the P.A.
-(3) are assessed by a team of independent reviewers.
+4. We'll notify impacted data subject if an opt-in isn't mandatory.

 At the moment, this is not yet happening.
 We are only experimenting with producing aggregated queries with privacy-preserving capabilities.
 When external researchers had access to a selected portion of the dataset, they signed an agreement with us which requires them to: